Test your skills on our all Hosting services and get 15% off!

 4. Type the new name and press Enter.

-This is useful for users who prefer a point-and-click method for managing files.
+This is useful for users who prefer the point-and-click method of file management.

 For more advanced users, you can create a custom Bash script to automate file renaming tasks.
-This is particularly useful for repetitive renaming tasks or specific file patterns.
+This is especially useful for repetitive renaming tasks or specific file patterns.

-You will save the script in a file so that you can execute it later.
+You will save the script to a file so you can run it later.
 To create the file, use a text editor such as nano.

 nano rename_script.sh